Crab Stuffed Salmon

 The perfect dish for a fancy occasion, this super easy Crab Stuffed Salmon is made with tasty salmon fillets and a homemade cream cheese and crab meat filling.
 Make it once, and you’ll want to make it every week!

-side shot of four crab stuffed salmon fillets arranged on a long oval plate.
+Side shot of four crab stuffed salmon fillets arranged on a long oval plate.

 A Mouthwatering Stuffed Salmon Recipe

 Tender, juicy salmon fillets are the star of the show here, but they are well accomplished with the stuffing mixture.
 Because, you guys, the stuffing is cream cheese and crab!
-It’s so delicately sweet, creamy, and savory all at once, you’ll be hooked!
+It’s so delicately sweet, creamy, and savory all at once, and you’ll be hooked!

 Is Eating Salmon Good for You?

 Yes!
 Salmon is generally considered a very healthy food, thanks to the generous amount of Omega-3 fatty acids (which are powerful anti-inflammatory agents), B-vitamins, potassium, selenium, and protein!
 Typically, wild-caught salmon from clean waters are the most nutritious, but farmed salmon can be very good as well.
+(Source: Healthline)

 The Ingredients You’ll Need

-To make this recipe, you’ll need salmon fillets, crab meat, and a few pantry basics, as well.
+To make this stuffed salmon recipe, you’ll need salmon fillets, crab meat, and a few pantry basics, as well.
 Here’s the list!
 (Note: you can find the full recipe card at the bottom of this post.)

 • Salmon: You’ll need four salmon fillets.
 Skin-on is fine.
+At times, I like to use sockeye salmon, too.

 • Crab Meat: You can use whatever crab meat you like.
 Drain it well, and finely chop it.